-Price: $78 per guest.
+Price: $85 per guest.
 Reservation will be returned if there are not enough registered diners by the Wednesday evening before the meal.

 Guests bring their own wine/beer to enjoy.

 Celebrate Black History Month with iconic African-American and Southern dishes.
-After a 1st course of “Pot Likker” soup accompanied by Hot Corn Muffins with Homemade butter and WV Sorghum Syrup the main course will be Fricasseed Chicken with Gravy, Traditional Collard Greens, and a Macaroni Pie.
+After a 1st course of “Pot Likker” soup accompanied by Hot Corn Muffins with Homemade butter and WV Sorghum Syrup the main course will be Fricasseed Chicken with Gravy, Traditional Greens, and a Macaroni Pie.
 The dessert will be Sweet Potato Pie Tarts and Whipped Cream.
 For the beverage enjoy the classic Sweet Tea (unsweet also available).